Paroo River South Environmental Project

 Project Information:

 Paroo River South Environmental Project is a Human-Induced Regeneration project located approximately 75km northwest of Cunnamulla in south-western Queensland.
-It was registered in November 2016 and covers an area of 41,445.80 ha.
+It was registered in November 2016 and covers an area of 41,445.80 hectares.

-Human-Induced Regeneration (HIR) projects involve establishing permanent native forests through assisted regeneration from in-situ seed sources, such as rootstock and lignotubers.
-Standard requirements for this methodology dictate that projects must be conducted on land that was cleared of vegetation and where regrowth had been suppressed for at least 10 years prior to commencement.
-For this specific project, required activities include the cessation of mechanical or chemical destruction of regrowth, alongside the active management of the timing and extent of livestock grazing.
+Human-Induced Regeneration (HIR) projects aim to establish permanent native forests through assisted regeneration from in-situ seed sources, such as rootstock and lignotubers.
+This methodology is specifically applied on land where native vegetation was previously cleared and regrowth suppressed for at least 10 years prior to the project's commencement.
+Standard requirements for these projects involve ceasing the activities that suppress regrowth, such as the mechanical or chemical destruction of vegetation, and actively managing the timing and extent of livestock grazing to allow the forest to successfully reach maturity.